Coral reef: Platform reef

 Platform reefs, variously called bank or table reefs, can form on the continental shelf, as well as in the open ocean, in fact anywhere where the seabed rises close enough to the surface of the ocean to enable the growth of zooxanthemic, reef-forming corals.
 Platform reefs are found in the southern Great Barrier Reef, the Swain and Capricorn Group on the continental shelf, about 100–200 km from the coast.
 Some platform reefs of the northern Mascarenes are several thousand kilometres from the mainland.
-Unlike fringing and barrier reefs which extend only seaward, platform reefs grow in all directions.
+Unlike fringing and barrier reefs, which extend only seaward, platform reefs grow in all directions.
 They are variable in size, ranging from a few hundred metres to many kilometres across.
 Their usual shape is oval to elongated.
-Parts of these reefs can reach the surface and form sandbanks and small islands around which may form fringing reefs.
-A lagoon may form In the middle of a platform reef.
+Parts of these reefs can reach the surface, forming sandbanks and small islands around which fringing reefs may form.
+A lagoon may form in the middle of a platform reef.

 Platform reefs are typically situated within atolls, where they adopt the name "patch reefs" and often span a diameter of just a few dozen meters.
-In instances where platform reefs develop along elongated structures, such as old and weathered barrier reefs, they tend to arrange themselves in a linear formation.
+When platform reefs develop along elongated structures, such as old, weathered barrier reefs, they tend to form a linear arrangement.
 This is the case, for example, on the east coast of the Red Sea near Jeddah.
 In old platform reefs, the inner part can be so heavily eroded that it forms a pseudo-atoll.
 These can be distinguished from real atolls only by detailed investigation, possibly including core drilling.
 Some platform reefs of the Laccadives are U-shaped, due to wind and water flow.